Written By: Tara Javidan, LCPC, CADC

 National Eating Disorder Awareness (NEDA) Week aims to shed light on a growing problem affecting people of all ages and genders around the world.
-Research from NEDA’s website indicates that 5.2% of women/girls ages 8-20 will meet criteria for an eating disorder at some point in their lives.
+Research from NEDA’s website indicates that 5.2% of women/girls ages 8-20 will meet the criteria for an eating disorder at some point in their lives.
 This means that it is likely someone you know, and love could be struggling.

 Let’s take a look at the most common eating disorders as defined by the DSM V, (the diagnostics and statistics manual) used by psychologists/clinical therapists and psychiatrists who provide treatment for eating disorders.

-Anorexia Nervosa: Restriction of energy intake relative to requirements leading to a significantly low body weight in the context of age, sex, developmental trajectory, and physical health.
+Anorexia Nervosa: Restriction of energy intake relative to requirements leading to significantly low body weight in the context of age, sex, developmental trajectory, and physical health.
 Significantly low weight is defined as a weight that is less than minimally normal or, for children and adolescents, less than that minimally expected.
-Intense fear of gaining weight or becoming fat, or persistent behavior that interferes with weight gain, even though at a significantly low weight.
-Disturbance in the way in which one’s body weight or shape is experienced, undue influence of body weight or shape on self-evaluation, or persistent lack of recognition of the seriousness of the current low body weight.
+Intense fear of gaining weight or becoming fat, or persistent behavior that interferes with weight gain, even though at a significantly low weight way in which one’s body weight or shape is experienced, undue influence of body weight or shape on self-evaluation, or persistent lack of recognition of the seriousness of the current low body weight.

 Bulimia Nervosa: Recurrent episodes of binge eating.
 An episode of binge eating is characterized by BOTH of the following: 1.
-Eating in a discrete amount of time (ex: within a 2 hour period) an amount of food that is definitely larger than what most individuals would eat in a similar period of time under similar circumstances.
+Eating in a discrete amount of time (ex: within a 2 hour period) is an amount of food that is definitely larger than what most individuals would eat in a similar period of time under similar circumstances.
 2. Sense of lack of control over eating during an episode.
 B. Recurrent inappropriate compensatory behavior in order to prevent weight gain, such as self-induced vomiting; misuse of laxatives, diuretics, or other medications; fasting; or excessive exercise.
 C. The binge eating and inappropriate compensatory behaviors both occur, on average, at least once a week for three months.
 D. Self-evaluation is unduly influenced by body shape and weight.
 E. The disturbance does not occur exclusively during episodes of anorexia nervosa.

 Binge Eating Disorder